evilC/AutoHotInterception/README.md

 	ToolTip % "State: " state
 }
 ```
-Parameter `<concurrent>` is optional and is <b>false</b> by default meaning that all the events raised for that key will be handled sequentially (i.e. callback function will be called on a single thread).
-If set to <b>true</b>, a new thread will be created for each event and the callback function will be called on it.

 ##### Subscribe to all keys on a specific keyboard
 `SubscribeKeyboard(<deviceId>, <block>, <callback>, <concurrent>)`